xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ##### Layer Manifest File Usage

-On Windows and Linux systems, JSON formated text files are used to store layer information.
-In order to find properly-installed layers, the Vulkan loader will read the JSON files to identify the names and attributes of layers and their extensions.
+On Windows and Linux systems, JSON formated manifest files are used to store layer information.
+In order to find system-installed layers, the Vulkan loader will read the JSON files to identify the names and attributes of layers and their extensions.
 The use of manifest files allows the loader to avoid loading any shared library files when the application does not query nor request any